 Shortly after this year’s Super Bowl, this statistical analysis began making its way around the Internet:

 As a Buffalo Bills’ fan, I appreciated it.

 As a training professional, it served as a very good reminder that numbers can be very deceiving.

 So how do we make the best business case for training and professional development?
 Numbers can be helpful… if we use the right ones.
 Continue reading

-As the Christmas season descends upon us and you stress out over that perfect gift for that special presenter in your life, I’m here to help you with a variety of ideas at various price points.
+As the Christmas season descends upon us and you stress out over that perfect gift for that special presenter in your life, I’m here to help you with a variety of presenter gifts at various price points.
 I’ve intentionally kept each of these gifts relatively small in size because presenters are constantly traveling and need things that are easy to cart around – whether simply moving from their desk to a conference room, or perhaps they’ll need to pack these things in a carry-on and haul it across the country or around the world.
-Continue reading

 A few weeks ago I was exchanging messages via LinkedIn with someone who had reached out to connect with me.
 As she began sharing more about her work, it was obvious she had a story to tell.
 Following is a guest post from Betty Dannewitz, who generously offered to share her experiences with the Train Like a Champion community.
 Be sure to share your thoughts about this case study with her in the comment section.

 Step 1: Trainee hears about a great class.

 Step 2: Trainee shows up ready to learn.